AviralMishra001/ai-housing-inspection-snowflake-/README.md

 - `SNOWFLAKE.CORTEX.SENTIMENT` for confidence scoring

 ## Limitations & Future Scope
-Vision-based inspection using images requires `CORTEX.CHAT`, which is currently unavailable in this account.
+- Vision-based inspection using images requires `CORTEX.CHAT`, which is currently unavailable in this account.
-The system architecture is vision-ready and can be extended to multimodal inspection once enabled.
+- System architecture is **vision-ready** and can be extended to multimodal inspection once enabled.

 ## How to Run
+1. **SQL Setup**
-1. Execute SQL files in order from `sql/`
+   - Run files from `sql/` in order (`01_setup_tables.sql` → `04_dashboard_views.sql`) in Snowflake.
-2. Open Streamlit app from Snowflake
-3. Add inspection findings and view AI-generated insights
+   - These create tables, insert sample data, and generate AI-powered views.
+2. **Streamlit Dashboard**
+   - Open `streamlit/app.py` in Snowflake.
+   - Interact with tabs for property overview, AI-powered inspection entry, AI performance, and all properties.
+3. **Verify Outputs**
+   - `outputs/sample_ai_outputs.md` contains example AI-generated classifications and summaries.